-Prior Directorships:
+Directorships:

-- PlumChoice - Arivana, Inc.; a telecommunications infrastructure company-publicly traded until its acquisition by SAC Capital - RSA Security; an IT security company-publicly traded until its acquisition by EMC - On Technology; an IT software infrastructure company-publicly traded until its acquisition by Symantec - Renaissance Worldwide; an IT services and solutions company-publicly traded until its acquisition by Aquent
+- Arivana, Inc; a telecommunications infrastructure company-publicly traded until its acquisition by SAC Capital - RSA Security; an IT security company-publicly traded until its acquisition by EMC - On Technology; an IT software infrastructure company-publicly traded until its acquisition by Symantee - · Renaissance Worldwide; an IT services and solutions company-publicly traded until its acquisition by Aquent

-Other
+Other Experience:

 - Vice-Chairman, Board of Trustees.
-Bentley University (since 2005) - Board of Trustees Executive Committee and Corporate Treasurer, Hellenic College/Holy Cross Orthodox School of Theology, including positions on the executive committee and corporate treasurer (since 2002) - Chairman Emeritus, The Learning Center for the Deaf (1995-2005) - Master Professional Director Certification, American College of Corporate Directors - National Association of Corporate Directors - Annunciation Greek Orthodox Cathedral of New England, Parish Council President (since 2016)

-Bachelor's degree in Accounting and Finance from Bentley University
+Bentley University (since 2005) - Board of Trustees Executive Committee and Corporate Treasurer, Hellenic College/Holy Cross School of Theology (since 2002) - Chairman Emeritus, The Learning Center for the Deaf (1995-2005) - Master Professional Director Certification, American College of Corporate Directors - · National Association of Corporate Directors - Annunciation Greek Orthodox Cathedral of New England, Parish Council President (since 2016) - Education: Bachelor's degree in Accounting and Finance from Bentley University

+Skills/

+Qualifications:

-Skills/ Qualifications: In particular, Mr. Badavas' key areas of skill/qualifications include, but are not limited to:
+In particular, Mr. Badavas' key areas of skill/qualifications include, but are not limited to:

-- Client Industries-extensive experience in software, business and technology enabled services and venture capital - Leadership/Strategy-significant experience as a senior corporate executive in private and public companies, including tenure as chief executive officer, chief financial officer and chief operating officer - Finance, IT and Other Business Strategy and Enterprise Risk Management-prior experience as a CEO directing business strategy and as a CFO directing IT, financing and accounting, strategic alliances and human resources and evaluation of enterprise risk in such areas - Governance-extensive experience as an executive and director of private and public companies with governance matters
+· Client Industries-extensive experience in software, business and technology enabled services and venture capital

+- Leadership/Strategy-significant experience as a senior corporate executive in private and public companies, including tenure as chief executive officer, chief financial officer and chief operating officer - Finance, IT and Other Business Strategy and Enterprise Risk Management-prior experience as a CEO directing business strategy and as a CFO directing IT, financing and accounting, strategic alliances and human resources and evaluation of enterprise risk in such areas - · Governance-extensive experience as an executive and director of private and public companies with governance matters - Strategic Planning-experience with senior executive level strategic planning for publicly-traded companies, private companies and/or non-profit companies - Mergers and Acquisitions-experience with public and/or private company M&A both in identifying targets and evaluating potential targets, as well as post-acquisition integration activities

-Thomas J. Fallon Board Committee: Independent:
+Thomas J. Fallon

+Board Committee: